fongandrew/typescript-flux-boilerplate/README.md

 `npm install` will run an initial install of node and bower requirements.

 `npm run watch` will start a development server that monitors project directories and rebuilds the project as appropriate.
-By default, the dev server will listen at http://localhost:8000/
+By default, the dev server will listen at http://localhost:8000/.

-`npm build` will bundle up various files in production mode and push them to the `dist` directory.
+`npm run build` will bundle up various files in production mode and push them to the `dist` directory.

 What's Included
 ---------------